rook/rook/Documentation/Upgrade/rook-upgrade.md

 ## Breaking changes in v1.10

 * Support for Ceph Octopus (15.2.x) was removed.
-If you are running Octopus you must upgrade the Ceph version before upgrading to Rook v1.10.
+If you are running v15 you must upgrade to Ceph Pacific (v16) or Quincy (v17) before upgrading to Rook v1.10

+* The minimum supported version of Ceph-CSI is v3.6.0.
+You must update to at least this version of Ceph-CSI before or at the same time you update the Rook operator image to v1.10

 ## Considerations